dbieber/davidbieber.com/hugo/content/snippets/2021-01-23-margin-notes.md

 I'd also like to learn how to use Fiverr. [^2]
 So, I'm going to hire someone on Fiverr to add margin notes on my website.

 [^1]: I'd like this to be a margin note.
-At the time of this writing, it's a footnote.
-(Update: Now its a margin note!
-At least if your browser is wide enough... otherwise it's still a footnote.)
+At the time of this writing, it's a footnote. *Update*: Now it's a margin note!
+At least if your browser is wide enough... otherwise it's still a footnote.

 [^2]: I've used it twice before, but I didn't have a great experience with the one programmer I hired.